Bolzano: Transport

-There is a 50 km network of cycle paths, and about 30 percent of journeys in Bolzano are made by bicycle.
+There is a 50 km network of cycle paths, and about 30% of journeys in Bolzano are made by bicycle.

 Until summer 2015 there was a regular connection between Bolzano Airport (IATA: BZO) and Rome.
 In summer charter flights are offered to Cagliari, Olbia, Lamezia Terme and Catania.

 Since 1966 a cable car connects the centre of Bolzano with Oberbozen-Soprabolzano and the community of Ritten.
 In 2009 the Italian manufacturer Leitner replaced the old cable car with a new modern 3S system.
 Although the so-called "Rittner Seilbahn" primarily serves the tourist market, it also provides an important transit link for the residents of Renon.
 The cable car system, which can carry up to 726 persons per hour, is the first tricable gondola lift in Italy.

 Sport

 The town is host to an annual road running competition – the BOclassic – which features an elite men's 10K and women's 5K races.
 The event, first held in 1975, takes place on New Year's Eve and is broadcast live on television by Rai Sport Più.

 Bolzano is also the host city to the Giro delle Dolomiti annual road bike event.